 The service is open from Monday to Friday, and you can stay for lunch as many days as you want.

 Signing up is easy: just head to one of the social spaces where the Foundation offers the programme: book an appointment by telephone, email or in person.
 There is no need to be recommended by other services.

-You will not be able to apply for the Mad for science programme if you are taking part in the Youth and Science Programme or Nature Campus.
+You will not be able to apply for the Mad for science programme if you are taking part in the Youth and Science Programme.
 However, taking part in this course is fully compatible with BIYSC, as long as you meet the admission requirements.

 Yes.
 All the courses are for 1st year Baccalaureate students studying the science and/or technology option, except for the Earth Sciences course, which is aimed at 1st Baccalaureate students regardless of which option they have chosen, and the Economics course, which is open to all 1st and 2nd year Baccalaureate students.